A 110 degree heat index could help Madison see its hottest day in a decade

 A heat wave will slam Madison over the coming days, with the heat index at one point possibly hitting 110 degrees, a forecast that has prompted the National Weather Service to issue a series of warnings and advisories for this week.

-Monday's high was expected to be only 82 degrees with a heat index of 87 but the following days could provide some of the hottest temperatures and indexes in over a decade.
+Monday's high was expected to be only 82 degrees with a heat index of 87 but the following days could provide some of the hottest temperatures and indexes in more than a decade.

 The Weather Service has issued an excessive heat warning for Sauk, Iowa, and Lafayette counties from 11 a.m. to 9 p.m.
 Tuesday as the temperature could hit 93 degrees and the heat index could top 105 degrees.
 A heat advisory is in effect during that same time period for Dane, Green and Rock counties with a heat index ranging from 100 to 104 degrees.